govau/content-guide/index.md

 ## Latest updates

-### 12 April 2017
+### 21 May 2017

 Live release of the GOV.AU Content Guide.

 Major changes:

-- New information architecture and content refactoring.
+- New information architecture, content refactoring and search functionality.
 - Expanded guidance on [accessibility and inclusivity](/accessibility-inclusivity).
 - Built with [UI-Kit CSS framework version 1](http://guides.service.gov.au/design-guide/).